javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </script>
 ```

-That's an important difference.
-But even if a DOM property type is a string, it may differ from the attribute!
+Most properties are strings though.

+Quite rarely, even if a DOM property type is a string, it may differ from the attribute.
 For instance, the `href` DOM property is always a *full* URL, even if the attribute contains a relative URL or just a `#hash`.

 Here's an example: